webcraft/laravel-random/README.md

 $ composer require webcraft/laravel-random
 ```

-Then, add the service provider to your config/app.php file:
+*[If you are using Laravel 5.5 with auto-discovery, you can skip this step]* Then, add the service provider to your config/app.php file:

 ```php
 // config/app.php